Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

-Crown Agents Bank is a vastly growing and regulated UK bank that connects emerging and frontier markets to the rest of the world, using FX and payments technology.
-We are transforming the way payments and FX move through emerging markets, reducing friction so that more money gets to those who need it.
-Emerging markets payments are usually challenging, expensive, unreliable and opaque.
-Our solutions help fix these pain points.
-Ultimately, we connect traditionally hard-to-reach regions to global financial infrastructure, giving access to the best prices and the fastest, most reliable settlement.
+Company Description Crown Agents Bank is a growing regulated UK bank that connects emerging and frontier markets to the rest of the world using FX and payments technology.
+We are transforming the way payments and FX move through emerging markets, reducing friction so that more money reaches those who need it.
+Emerging market payments are usually challenging, expensive, unreliable and opaque – our solutions fix these pain points, connecting traditionally hard‑to‑reach regions to global financial infrastructure and giving access to the best prices, fastest and most reliable settlement.

 Job Description

-1. Functional Leadership – Effective team leadership in meeting functional objectives, such as:
+• Functional Leadership – Effective team leadership in meeting functional objectives: outperform peers, adapt to change, and satisfy the C‑suite.

 Qualifications

-• Bachelor\'s degree in Information Technology, Information Security, Computer Science, or a related field (Master\'s degree preferred).
+• Bachelor’s degree in Information Technology, Information Security, Computer Science, or a related field (Master’s preferred).

-• Relevant professional qualifications such as CISSP, CISM, CRISC, or CGEIT.
+• Professional qualifications such as CISSP, CISM, CRISC, or CGEIT.

 • Knowledge of global AI regulations and ethical frameworks advantageous.

-• Proven experience as a CISO or similar high-level leadership role in Information Security, preferably within the banking sector.
+• Proven experience as a CISO or similar high‑level leadership role in Information Security, preferably within banking.

 • Proficient knowledge of UK and international information security regulations and standards.